MMK21Hub/MMK21Hub.github.io/readme.md

 A `node_modules` folder is also generated when you `npm install` locally.
 You should not commit this folder.

+### Other files

+- `readme.md` - Project information and relevant links
+- `contributing.md` - Information on how to contribute to the project
+- `.gitignore` - A list of files that won't be committed to the repo

+- `package.json` - Contains project metadata, dependencies, etc.
+- `package-lock.json` - Automatically generated file to keep everyone's installed packages in sync

+- `tsconfig.json` - Contains configuration for the Typescript compiler
+- `snowpack.config.js` - Contains configuration for Snowpack
+- `netlify.toml` - Contains configuration for Netlify deployment

 ## Branches

-- `master` This is what's running in production
+- `master` - This is what's running in production

 ## Contributions